binusinternational/cpen6234001/lab02-linux-network-namespace-and-virtual-switch/README.md

     ```

 ### Questions
 1. Create a topology where it consists of a virtual switch that connects two network namespaces located in the same subnet.
+Note that for the virtual switch you need to assign the IP address of the `v-bridge` instead of the `veth`.
 2. Enable the Internet connection from the network namespaces above.

 ## Docker